pokt-network/pocket/docs/contributing/contribution/development.md

 Wait a couple of days to collect comments from other contributors.
 Make sure to respond, eventually fix, and mark all the comments as done.
 Wait for the commenter to acknowledge the answer or the fix of its comment.

-- Commenter mask as resolved

 ## Actors Approvals

 Ping the required actors on a PR comment to call their attention after this step has been fulfilled to ask for their final review.
-Take into consideration that these actors are busy and will ignore any PR that doesn’t have the previous checks.
-Follow the actor's comments and provide feedback for the fix. make sure to mention them on any change related to their comments.
+Take into consideration that these actors are busy and will ignore any PRs that do not have the previous checks.
+Follow the actor's comments and provide feedback for the fix.
+Make sure to mention them on any change related to their comments.

 ## Merge Blockers

-- Issues PRs will be selected for running a subset of the Testing Regression and requires all test to be green before being merged.
+- Issue PRs will be selected for running a subset of the Testing Regression suite and require all test to be green before being merged.
-- Issues PRs will require having all the comments reviewed and checked by both commenter and developer.
+- Issue PRs will require having all the comments reviewed and checked by both commenter and developer.
-- Issues PRs will require at these approvals to unblock the merge,
+- Issues PRs will require at lease 2 approvals from any contributor to unblock merging to the integration branch.
-    - 2 approvals from any contributor

 ## Merge and Issue Close